 |4.
 Carbon Neutrality: Offsetting of all remaining emissions via an accredited carbon offset scheme.|

 The GCX Climate team managed the process on behalf of ACSA.
 This included:

 - Development and submission of the verification-ready carbon footprint for each airport,

 - Managing the process with the third-party verifier.

 Having GCX manage the process ensured that ACSA met its tight deadlines of having the carbon accreditation in time for the company annual reports.

-These are the first airports in Southern Africa to achieve this level of certification, and ACSA now joins an international group of prestigious airports around the world who have embarked on the ACA programme.
+These are the first airports in Southern Africa to achieve this level of certification, and ACSA now joins an international group of prestigious airports around the world that have embarked on the ACA programme.

 ACSA hopes to have all nine of its Airports achieve this level of certification shortly.
 However, level 1 carbon accreditation is just the first step of the journey for ACSA.
-The company will soon be looking at expanding its carbon reporting boundaries, and setting carbon management and reduction strategies and action plans to take the group of airports into the next and more important levels of carbon accreditation.
+The company will soon be looking at expanding its carbon reporting boundaries and setting carbon management and reduction strategies and action plans to take the group of airports into the next and more important levels of carbon accreditation.